pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 ---
-title: "From Kubernetes or Helm YAML"
+title: "From Kubernetes YAML or Helm Charts"
-meta_desc: Migrate your existing Kubernetes or Helm YAML and/or coexist with existing templates.
+meta_desc: Migrate your existing Kubernetes YAML or Helm Charts and/or coexist with existing templates.
 menu:
   userguides:
     parent: adopting